arikorn/companion-module-generic-animation/README.md

 - [x] Change speed while game is running
 - [x] Organize shapes, both internally and for the user. (probably could do better...)
 - [x] Manually advance to next in queue
+- [x] Manually clear board
+- [ ] Settable inter-game delay
+- [ ] Settable wipe speed? (or is it there, but not in config...?)
+- [ ] Allow shapes to include settings that override the default (such as board size for the special-case marquees)
 - [ ] Allow shapes to be in more than one category
 - [ ] Allow game-timeout so "continuous" shapes can be played in a playlist (or just let user do it with standard actions?)
 - [ ] Create a timeout variable/feedback for use in Triggers (for screensaver functionality)
+- [ ] Add Presets (the "main" button, settings, stats, ...); remove colors from feedbacks
 - [ ] Set shape to arbitrary text
 - [ ] Possibly, smart placement of text???
 - [ ] Random shape selection (i.e. user doesn't select a playlist at all)